InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 #            d1 <= yx.ntoken::ntransfer         {"from":"d1","to":"user1","token":{"amount":"100000.0000 DKRW","issuer":"d1"},"memo":"my memo"}
 #         user1 <= yx.ntoken::ntransfer         {"from":"d1","to":"user1","token":{"amount":"100000.0000 DKRW","issuer":"d1"},"memo":"my memo"}
 ```
 * Case 2.
-If the to account is the system depository itself, there is no `ntransfer` action.
+If the to account is the system depository itself, there is no `ntransfer` inline action.
 ```
 #     yx.ntoken <= yx.ntoken::nissue            {"to":"d1","token":{"amount":"100000.0000 DKRW","issuer":"d1"},"memo":"my memo"}
 ```

 ## nredeem
-Redeem native token from an account by the system depository
+Redeem(burn) native token from an account by the system depository

 * At first, the account transfers the native token to the system depository.
 ```